knoxa/knoxa.github.io/text/mark-up/places.md

 ## Structure

 A Place may have other Places nested inside it.
 These capture parent-child and sibling relationships between places.
-An outer span will include words or phrases, such as "main road", alongside the nested span.
+An outer span will include words or phrases, such as "road junction", alongside the nested span.
 These describe attributes of places or the relationships between them.